gaow/genetic-analysis-software/gas-html.md

     *   version: 3.2.1 (May 2010)

     *   description: BEAGLE is a state of the art software package for analysis of large-scale genetic data sets with hundreds of thousands of markers genotyped on thousands of samples.
-BEAGLE can

-    *   phase genotype data (i.e. infer haplotypes) for unrelated individuals, parent-offspring pairs, and parent-offspring trios.

-    *   infer sporadic missing genotype data.

-    *   impute ungenotyped markers that have been genotyped in a reference panel.

-    *   perform single marker and haplotypic association analysis.

-    *   detect genetic regions that are homozygous-by-descent in an individual or identical-by-descent in pairs of individuals.
+BEAGLE can * phase genotype data (i.e. infer haplotypes) for unrelated individuals, parent-offspring pairs, and parent-offspring trios * infer sporadic missing genotype data * impute ungenotyped markers that have been genotyped in a reference panel * perform single marker and haplotypic association analysis * detect genetic regions that are homozygous-by-descent in an individual or identical-by-descent in pairs of individuals.

     *   authors: Brian L Browning, Sharon R Browning (email: browning@stat.auckland.ac.nz),